ska_sdp_batchlet.utils.dask_cluster.resources module

 Returns:

-A dictionary mapping resource names (str) to their values (float), or None if input is None.
+A dictionary mapping resource names (str) to their values (float).
+Can be an empty dictionary.

 Determines the optimal number of workers per node, threads per worker, and memory limit per worker based on SLURM node resources and user-specified constraints.
 If user constraints conflict with available resources, this function logs warnings and applies reasonable defaults.